 Just 10km east of Geysir lies one of the most popular and impressive waterfalls in the country, Gullfoss (Golden Falls).
 From the carpark, you can follow the trail down the staircase and watch as the Hvítá just disappears into the earth.
 As you get closer you realise the falls crash in two stages into a 32m (105ft) deep crevice.
 If you head back up the stairs and follow the path along the river you’ll find an incredible view of the falls from a different angle.

 From Gullfoss, it’s a 38km drive southwest to the church of Skálholt, which we timed perfectly to arrive at sunset.
-For 8 centuries it was the cultural and political center of Iceland, and the country’s first official school was founded here to educate clergy.
+For 8 centuries it was the cultural and political centre of Iceland, and the country’s first official school was founded here to educate clergy.
 You can enter the church to admire the stained glass windows and there is a small graveyard outside.
 To complete the circle it’s an 85km drive back to Reykjavik.

 The Southern Highway